 By electronic mail, to the recipient’s notified electronic communication address (the Wholesale Electricity Market Systems main contact).

-By voice communication by the Rule Change Panel, provided the relevant party confirms the communication in writing by any manner set out in steps 2.1.1(a) to (c).
+By voice communication by the Coordinator, provided the relevant party confirms the communication in writing by any manner set out in steps 2.1.1(a) to (c).

 Timing of notice and communications